Brian437/bemo/readme.txt

 	password: NePA1YPKnZ
 		->dosn't have edit rights

-This website uses MySQL database stored inside website.
-I have exported the data to a json file incase you wish to review it.
+This website uses the MySQL database stored inside the website.
+I have exported the data to a JSON file in GitHub in case you wish to review it.